NavigationContentFooter

 Repeat the import for the second server to manage both of them centrally from the vCenter Server.

 A cluster is a group of several machines.
-When a host is added to a cluster, the resources of the host become part of the resources of the cluster and all resources of the hosts within it are managed by the cluster.
+When a host is added to a cluster, its resources become part of the cluster, and all hosts’ resources within it are managed by the cluster.

 1. From the Datacenter dashboard in your vSphere web interface click Actions > New Cluster: